To access the Surveys list page, where you can create and manage your surveys:

 Creating a survey is a multi-step process; let's walk through each step.

-Step 1 - Enter name/select folder
+Step 1 - Specify a name & select a folder

-Step 2 - Select template
+Step 2 - Select a template

 NOTE: To create a template, hover over the More menu at the upper right and select Create/Edit Survey Template.
 See Survey Templates to learn more.